Case Studies:

 References

-Manrique Rojas, personal communication (2000);
+Rojas, Manrique, personal communication (2000).

 Rojas, M. and Aylward, B. 2002.
 Cooperation between a small private hydropower producer and a conservation NGO for forest protection: The case of La Esperanza, Costa Rica.
 Rome, Italy, FAO- FOOD AND AGRICULTURE ORGANIZATION OF THE UNITED NATIONS.
 Land-Water Linkages in Rural Watersheds.
 Case Study Series.